gruberjulius/Seminar_Comp_Fin/README.md

 bash install.sh
 ```

+I would recommend setting it up in a virtual enviroment.
+I tried it out with conda, but it was easier with the basic venv package.

 The demo_ABIDES-Markets.ipynb file contains a simulation script, where one can set different parameters for the following parameters and look at the behaviour when simulated on an exchange:

 * Number of Market Makers